A low-mass binary neutron star: long-term ejecta evolution and kilonovae with weak blue emission: Hydrodynamics evolution

 The top and middle panels of Figure~\ref{fig:prof_dens}, respectively, show the rest-mass density and $Y_{\rm e}$ value at the temperature of 5 GK for each fluid element in the ejecta profile at $t\approx 0.1\,{\rm days}$.
 As is shown in Appendix~\ref{app:homo}, the ejecta are already approximately in the homologously expanding phase at $t\approx 0.1\,{\rm day}$, and thus, $r/ct$ approximately shows the velocity of the fluid.

 Both early ($t_{\rm in}\lesssim1$ s) and late ($t_{\rm in}\gtrsim1$ s) time ejecta components exhibit mildly prolate morphology.
 The former component ($t_{\rm in}\lesssim1$ s) distributes from $\approx0.1\,c$ to $0.3\,c$ for the equatorial region and from $\approx0.2\,c$ to $0.4\,c$ for the polar region.
 The latter component ($t_{\rm in}\gtrsim1$ s) exhibits more elongated shape, and it is entirely surrounded by the former component.
 The higher ejecta velocity in the polar direction, which is the origin of the prolate shape, is due to neutrino irradiation from the remnant NS.
 Indeed, Figure 5 in~\cite{Fujibayashi:2020dvr} shows that the ejecta velocity is enhanced in the presence of neutrino irradiation.
-This indicates that the ejecta from a BNS merger that results in a long-lived remnant NS would always have a prolate shape.
+This indicates that the ejecta from a BNS merger that results in a long-lived remnant NS can always have a prolate shape.

-Discontinuity in the density distribution is found for the material injected at $ \approx 0.1$ s and for the material in the polar region injected at $ \approx 1$ s.
+Discontinuity in the density distribution is found for the material injected between $ \approx 0.02$ s and $ \approx 0.1$ s (the edge of the dark-orange region in the top panel of Figure~\ref{fig:prof_dens} located from $(x/ct,z/ct)\approx(0,0.43)$ to $(x/ct,z/ct)\approx(0.28,0)$) and for the material in the polar region injected at $ \approx 1$ s ($(x/ct,z/ct)\approx(0,0.23)$).
 The discontinuity found for the material of $t_{\rm in}\approx 0.1$ s indicates the presence of the interaction between the early viscous or the neutrino driven ejecta component and the low velocity edge of the preceding dynamical ejecta component, while the discontinuity found for the material of $t_{\rm in}\approx 1$ s is formed between the late-time viscous and the early viscous/neutrino driven ejecta components.

 The $Y_{\rm e}$ profile of the early-time ejecta component ($t_{\rm in}\lesssim1$ s) shows a clear angular dependence.
 For $\theta\lesssim\pi/4$, the value of $Y_{\rm e}$ is always above 0.3.
 In particular, the early-time ejecta component is dominated by the material with $Y_{\rm e}>0.4$ for $\theta\lesssim\pi/6$.
 On the other hand, the material with $Y_{\rm e}<0.3$ dominates the early-time ejecta component with the radial velocity larger than $\approx0.1\,c$ for $\theta\gtrsim\pi/4$.
 Compared to the early-time ejecta component, the $Y_{\rm e}$ value of the late-time ejecta component ($t_{\rm in}\gtrsim1$ s) shows less spatial dependence, and it is always approximately in a range of $0.3$--$0.5$.